 It is likely that the rules relating to the use of intermediary companies in the public sector will be extended in some way to the private sector.
 PSCs – and customers of PSCs – operating in the private sector will need to monitor the progress of the consultation and any subsequent legislation to ensure that they remain compliant with existing and new rules.

+The information contained in this document is for information only.
+It is not a substitute for taking professional advice.
+In no event will Dixon Wilson accept liability to any person for any decision made or action taken in reliance on information contained in this document or from any linked website.
 This firm is not authorised under the Financial Services and Markets Act 2000 but we are able in certain circumstances to offer a limited range of investment services to clients because we are members of the Institute of Chartered Accountants in England and Wales.
 We can provide these investment services if they are an incidental part of the professional services we have been engaged to provide.
+The services described in this document may include investment services of this kind.